mrx7014/Verifone_Vx520_Firmware/README.md

 # Thanks <3:

-- To me for provide this firmware for free.
+- For Me, to provide this firmware for free.